FAQ: Frequently Asked Questions

-- Use dust and hot pixels mask while stacking, to avoid defect trails (currently in beta)
+- Use dust and hot pixels mask while stacking, to avoid defect trails.

 - Option to honor image files' embedded color profiles in Zerene Stacker's own screen displays.

-- Ability to overlap I/O with computation for faster operation while stacking.
+- Overlap I/O with computation for faster operation while stacking.

-- Ability to reduce the frequency of screen updates while stacking, for faster operation with deep stacks.
+- Reduce the frequency of screen updates while stacking, for faster operation with deep stacks.